Crate sizing help

 A chart cannot tell you what to do when your puppy sits near a cutoff, when a breed range is too broad to be useful, or when you are trying to decide between two sizes like 36 and 42.

 It also does not answer the practical question that usually matters most: can I buy one crate now and make it work as my puppy grows?
+That is why common close calls like the Lab and Golden Retriever pages point back to the calculator.

 Use the calculator when the chart stops being enough